weaveworks-liquidmetal/site/README.md

 So, if you find a typo, instead of opening an issue... why not submit a quick PR?

+A good guide for the sort of content found in good docs can be found [here](https://documentation.divio.com/).

 I have zero experience with JS and React and... stuff, so if anyone wants to improve the look and functionality of the site that would be sweet.